top of page

 FLYER

-A general term for inexpensive print, publication, or handout.
-Typically only one sheet in A5 or A6 with print on one or both sides.
-The flyer is not folded.
+A general term for inexpensive printed material or handouts.
+Typically a single A5 or A6 sheet printed on one or both sides.
+Flyers are not folded.

 FOIL CUTTING